kleqing/kleqing/README.md

 I am a person who hate code but prefer learning how to code.
 And I hate gacha games!

 ## About me
-* I am 18 years old
+* I am 18 years old.
-* I can speak English and I come from Viet Nam.
-I also can speak Japanese but it just a little bit
+* I can speak English and Vietnamese.
+I also can speak Japanese but it just a little bit!
-* University Student, Software Engineer
+* University Student, Software Engineer.

 ## My favourite programming Language (I am new to code)
 * C++